cdriehuys/magic-mirror-controller/README.md

 # Magic Mirror Controller

 A simple REST controller for managing the display of a magic mirror.
-The API allows for turning the mirror on and off, as well as querying its current state.
+The API allows for turning the mirror on and off, querying the display's state, and refreshing the browser window showing the mirror.

 ## Building